braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Rejection of Disconnected Initial States due to Thermodynamic Principles**]

 Why must the universe begin as a single piece?
-One might imagine a "multiverse" scenario where the initial state consists of floating, disconnected islands.
-However, the thermodynamic principles of this framework forbid such a configuration in the vacuum state.
+One might imagine a "multiverse" scenario where the initial state consists of floating; disconnected islands of causality.
+However; the thermodynamic principles of this framework strictly forbid such a configuration in the vacuum state.

 The argument rests on **Entropy Minimization**.
-In graph theory, symmetry is often a proxy for entropy.
-A highly symmetric graph has many ways to rearrange its nodes without changing its structure, representing a high-degeneracy state.
-A connected graph breaks this permutation symmetry, anchoring the causal order into a single, unified manifold.
+In graph theory; symmetry is often a proxy for entropy.
+A highly symmetric graph has many ways to rearrange its nodes without changing its structure; representing a high-degeneracy state.
+A disconnected graph maximizes this symmetry; as entire components can be swapped without affecting the whole.
+A connected graph breaks this permutation symmetry; anchoring the causal order into a single; unified manifold.
+This ensures that every event is causally accessible to every other event (given sufficient time); creating a single, interacting universe rather than a disjoint collection of solipsistic realities.
 :::

 ### 3.1.9 Lemma: Path Uniqueness and Sparsity {#3.1.9}